rmolinari/thesis_1999/README.md

 Typst is still in beta and in flux.
 Things will surely change, and I'm sure that things I want to be able to do aren't (yet) possible.

+I may get too frustrated to continue, or I may just run out of steam.
+We'll have to see how it goes.